Children may have poor appetite due to slow growth, illness, stress or digestive problems.

 Slow growth

-Changes in growth and development can cause a child to lose his appetite.
-During the first year, children grow rapidly but then their growth rate slows down and they may eat less.
+Changes in growth and development can cause a child to lose appetite.
+In the first year, children grow rapidly but the growth rate slows down later and they may eat less.
 It is normal for children to have a low appetite during this period.
-However, if the loss of appetite persists and seriously affects physical development, parents should take their child to see a doctor soon.
+However, if anorexia persists and seriously affects physical development, parents should take their child to see a doctor soon.

 Drug side effects

-Children who have recently taken antibiotics may also have their eating habits affected by the side effects of the medication.
+Children who have recently taken antibiotics may also experience changes in their eating habits due to side effects.
 Some other medications can also reduce appetite.
-Parents should talk to their doctor if they suspect their child is losing their appetite due to medication.
+Parents should talk to their doctor if they suspect their child is having a poor appetite due to medication.

 Anemia